takenet/blip-chat-android/README.md

 ### Setting your SDK

-After including sdk reference to your project you need to get your app key on [BLiP portal][1].
+After including the SDK reference in your project, you need to get your app key on [BLiP portal][1].
 Choose the desired bot, go to the upper menu and access `Channels > Blip Chat`.
 On the `Setup` tab you will be able to get the required app key.
-You will also need to add your Android Application Id on the `Domains` section, in order to enable your chatbot in your app.
+You will also need to sign up your Android Application Id on the `Domains` section in order to enable your chatbot in your app.

 ### Opening the BLiP conversation widget